Canadiana.org

-Canadiana.ca, formerly the Canadian Institute for Historical Microreproductions, is a non-profit dedicated to preserving Canada's heritage and making it accessible online.
+Canadiana.org, formerly the Canadian Institute for Historical Microreproductions, is a non-profit dedicated to preserving Canada's heritage and making it accessible online.

 History

 The Canadian Institute for Historical Microreproductions (CIHM) was launched in 1978 by the Canada Council in keeping with the recommendations of the Commission on Canadian Studies (held by the Association of Universities and Colleges of Canada).
 The commission's report, To Know Ourselves, noted several major concerns for the development of Canadian research knowledge: the difficulty accessing Canada's published heritage, unevenly scattered across the country, and the deteriorating condition of material for which no preservation efforts had been made.

 CIHM launched with the mandate to preserve Canada's older physical collections for future generations.
 The organization microfilmed materials to preservation standards, storing the masters at Library and Archives Canada and producing copies on microfiche for distribution to Canada's research libraries.
 By the late 1990s, the CIHM collection was held by 85 libraries and accessed by 100,000 users each year.

 Canadiana.org initial launch included a 'Discovery Portal' which was a search platform built by harvesting the cataloguing information (metadata) from Canada's major digital libraries.
 The portal converted each type of metadata into a common format, allowing users to search 60 million pages of digital heritage material held by 33 Canadian research libraries, archives, and museums.
 One of the largest contributors was the University of Toronto.
 Described as "the Google of Canadian history," the portal broke ranks with most academic search platforms by streamlining its interface to appeal to the lay person.

 On April 1, 2018, Canadiana.org merged with the Canadian Research Knowledge Network (CRKN).
 CRKN is a not-for-profit partnership of 75 Canadian universities that provides subscription service to early Canadiana online since 2006.
 As of January 1, 2019, Canadiana.org now provides open and free access to a large collection of full-text historical content about Canada, including books, magazines and government documents.